PhD in Creative Practice in Architecture

 The PhD is available as a 3 year full-time or 5 year part-time programme.
 We welcome students with a range of qualifications and achievements that demonstrate potential to benefit from our research-led learning and teaching.

-For all enquiries relating to the programme, please contact Amie Jordan.
+For all enquiries relating to the programme, please contact our Research Manager.